-Key changes: The play-or-pay provision goes into effect in 2015, and it imposes a penalty on large employers if just one full-time employee receives a premium tax credit.
-Under the ACA, premium tax credits are available to employees who enroll in a qualified health plan through a government-run Health Insurance Marketplace and meet certain income requirements - but only if:
+Play-or-pay penalty risk.
+The play-or-pay provision of the Affordable Care Act (ACA) imposes a penalty on "large" employers if just one full-time employee receives a premium tax credit.
+Premium tax credits are available to employees who enroll in a qualified health plan through a government-run Health Insurance Marketplace and meet certain income requirements - but only if: